-Supervisors/Coaches are required to observe Wraparound Facilitators as follows:
+Supervisors/coaches are required to observe Wraparound facilitators as follows:

-- 1. Three meetings within the first months of hire (Two CFT meetings; One Choice of Supervisor); and - 2.
+- 1. Three meetings within the first months of hire (two CFT meetings; One supervisor's choice); and - 2.
 Minimum of one CFT observation every six months, after six months of hire.

-CHAPTER 2: BEHAVIORAL HEALTH SERVICES APPENDIX F - CSoC WRAPAROUND MODEL
+APPENDIX F - CSoC WRAPAROUND MODEL PA